keras-team/keras/CONTRIBUTING.md

 ## How to contribute code

-You can follow these steps to submit your code contribution.
+Follow these steps to submit your code contribution.

 ### Step 1.
 Open an issue

 Before making any changes, we recommend opening an issue (if one doesn't already exist) and discussing your proposed changes.
-This way, we can give you feedback and validated the proposed changes.
-If the changes are minor (simple bug fix of documentation fix), then feel free to open a PR without discussion.
+This way, we can give you feedback and validate the proposed changes.

+If the changes are minor (simple bug fix or documentation fix), then feel free to open a PR without discussion.

 ### Step 2.
 Make code changes

 To make code changes, you need to fork the repository.
-You may need to setup a dev environment, run the unit tests, which are introduced in the later sections of this guide.
+You will need to setup a development environment and run the unit tests.
+This is covered in section "Setup environment".

 ### Step 3.
 Create a pull request

+Once the change is ready,
-Once the code changes are made, you can open a pull request from your branch in your fork to the master branch in [keras-team/keras](https://github.com/keras-team/keras).
+open a pull request from your branch in your fork to the master branch in [keras-team/keras](https://github.com/keras-team/keras).

 ### Step 4.
-Sign the agreement
+Sign the Contributor License Agreement

-After creating the pull request, the `google-cla` bot will comment on your pull request with the instructions on signing the Contributor License Agreement (CLA) if you haven't done so.
+After creating the pull request, the `google-cla` bot will comment on your pull request with instructions on signing the Contributor License Agreement (CLA) if you haven't done so.
 Please follow the instructions to sign the CLA.
 A `cla:yes` tag is then added to the pull request.

 ### Step 5.
-Automated tests
+Continous Integration tests

 A set of automated tests will also start to run after creating the pull request.
-If the tests fail, you may look into the error messages and try to fix it.
+If the tests fail, look into the error messages and try to fix it.

 ### Step 6.
 Code review

 A reviewer will review the pull request and provide comments.
 There may be several rounds of comments and code changes before the pull request gets approved by the reviewer.

 ### Step 7.
-Merge
+Merging

 Once the pull request is approved, a `ready to pull` tag will be added to the pull request.
 A team member will take care of the merging.